isomerpages/moe-northshorepri/_information/Rules and Regulations.md

 **Attendance**
 It is compulsory for every Northshoreans to attend school.
 Absence from school must be supported by a medical certificate from doctors registered with the Singapore Medical Council.
 Students who are in school and not feeling well must inform their teacher.

+**Late-coming**
+Northshoreans must be punctual for all activities.
+Students who reach school after 7.30 a.m. are considered late.
+Their parents will be informed after three incidents of late-coming.
+From the fourth incidence of late-coming, their names will be recorded and submitted to the School Leaders.
+Regular late-coming will affect the students’ conduct grade at each semester.

+**Leaving School during Curriculum Hours**
+School hours are from 7.30 a.m. to 1.30 p.m.
+No student is allowed to leave the school during curriculum hours without being accompanied by a parent/ guardian.

+**Attendance**
+**Attendance**

 old----------------------------